 daprd --app-id --app-port 5000

-If you are using several custom components and want to specify the location of the component definition files, use the
+If you are using several custom resources and want to specify the location of the resource definition files, use the

 Enable collection of Prometheus metrics while running your app

 Was this page helpful?

 Glad to hear it!
 Please tell us how we can improve.

 Sorry to hear that.
 Please tell us how we can improve.